 Do UK Insurers Cover Holiday Homes in Other Countries?

 Many holiday home insurance carriers will cover second homes outside of the UK, whether you have a seaside villa in Greece or Spain, or a place close to your relatives abroad.
 Most, though, will only conduct business with international countries, so double-check that yours is on the list.

-For holiday homes in other countries, the rules may be slightly different.
+For holiday homes1 in other countries, the rules may be slightly different.
 Some insurers, for example, will not cover earthquake damage in Greece or Italy.
 Others may insure a static caravan if it is located in the United Kingdom, but not if it is located in another country.

 What Countries Does Holiday Home Insurance Cover?